The Windmill Turns Both Ways

 "Whoever made it would probably know by now," Shino intoned.
 "Why?
 Because Kurenai-sensei said the Godaime would follow the choice the Sandaime already made."

 "That's probably true, but she's bound to have been busy with other things besides the chuunin selection.
-Not to mention that there are some other people who also get a say in it," Sakura said.
+And there are some other people who get a say in it, too," Sakura said.

 "I haven't seen anyone promoted yet," Kiba said.
 "God, it would be so annoying if they just called it off and no one gets it."